korfuri/awesome-monorepo/README.md

 * [Symplify/MonorepoBuilder](https://github.com/Symplify/MonorepoBuilder) is a PHP monorepo management tool.
 * [Spago](https://github.com/spacchetti/spago) is a PureScript package manager and build tool powered by Dhall and package-sets.
 * [Tainted](https://github.com/kynrai/tainted) is a tool to determine which Go packages need to be rebuilt in a monorepo.
+* [Nix](https://github.com/NixOS/nix) is a package and distribution build tool with remote caching, predominately used by NixOS.

 ## Repository management tools